calculix/cae/README.md

 - Import/export of .inp-files - one format for all needs.
 Program parses .inp-file and generates model on the fly, so separate format for the model is not needed.
 Final model is saved also with .inp format ready to be calculated by ccx.

 - Solid mesh parser - [ccx_mesh.py](ccx_mesh.py) - tested on the all example CacluliX models - with ability to highlight surfaces, node and element sets after mesh import.
-See [test.log](test.log).
+See [tests.log](tests.log).

 - "New keyword" dialog shows apropriate chapter of the official HTML documentation.
 The dialog is generated on the fly reading keyword's attributes from [ccx_dom.inp](ccx_dom.inp).